gladydennyson/Automation-codebase/README.md

-# python_quickzet
+# Automation-codebase
-Python code snippets to perform operations with CSV and EXCEL files in order to minimize manual efforts and execution time.
+A repository that contains python code snippets for - read, manipulate and write operations on EXCEL and CSV files; image drawing from workbook data; math operations on workbooks using voice commands.